From the command palette, select

 newcommand will also install the project dependencies.
 You can skip that using the

 The application directory has a number of auto-generated files and folders that make up the structure of a Kretes application.
-Here's a quick rundown on the function of each of the files and folders that Kretes generates by default:
+Check the Directory Structure section for details.

 A Kretes application requires a database.
 You probably wouldn't need a web framework if you wanted to create a web application without a database.
 Kretes supports only PostgreSQL as it heavily uses its unique features to help create performant web applications faster.